-We see a lot of questions concerning if you can track weight lifting activity and strength training using Apple’s Workouts app on the Apple Watch.
-Many users are not aware that monitoring strength training via Apple Watch is very much possible.
+We get many questions concerning how to track weight lifting activity and strength training using Apple’s Workouts app on the Apple Watch.

 In this short primer, we look at some tips around how you can use your Apple Watch to manage and monitor your strength training workouts.

-- How to add Fitness widget to track your Apple Watch activity on your iPhone
+- How to add a Fitness widget to track your Apple Watch activity on your iPhone

 - 5 Best Fitness Gears for iPhone Users in 2020